NitBravoA92/blog-app/README.md

 - [x] Authentication using devise gem
 - [x] Authorization using CanCanCan gem
 - [x] Add API endpoints for posts and comments
+- [ ] Create the API documentation using rswag

 <p align="right">(<a href="#readme-top">back to top</a>)</p>